Cornell University Press

 Publishing with Cornell University Press

-Cornell University Press publishes nonfiction, with particular strengths in anthropology, Asian studies, biological sciences, classics, history, industrial relations and workplace issues, literary criticism and theory, medieval studies, natural history, New York City and State, politics and international relations, and sociology.
-Submissions are not invited in poetry or fiction.
+Cornell University Press publishes nonfiction, with particular strengths in anthropology, Asian studies, classics, education, geography, history, literary studies, medieval studies, New York City and State, politics and international relations, sociology, and urban studies.

 For initial submissions, please send a proposal describing your project, a table of contents, at least one sample chapter, and a copy of your C.V.
 Please also include information about length (in numbers of words or double-spaced manuscript pages), intended audience, and plans for illustrations.
 If your manuscript is currently under consideration by another press, please include that information in your letter to us.
 Please see our author guidelines for more information on manuscript preparation.